 |

-The Queen Butterfly is a smaller darker relative of the Monarch.
-It does not migrate.
-It is a permanent resident over much of Southern Arizona.
-The caterpillars feed on various species of milkweed, such as Climbing Milkweed (shown in lower figure).
+The Queen Butterfly is a smaller, darker relative of the Monarch Butterfly.
+Unlike the monarch, queens do not migrate.
+In the Sonoran Desert is a permanent resident where the caterpillars feed on various species of milkweed, such as Climbing Milkweed (shown in lower left figure).
 The adults are avid flower visitors and on rare occasion they may become prey to a spider waiting there.
 The larva (caterpillar) of the Queen Butterfly has alternating bands of orange, black and red that are smudged together.
 Climbing milkweed vine is common in the Sonoran Desert and is frequent in urban areas on fences.
 More Information:

 Sonoran